 International Women’s Day: Five Lumen artists shaping the cultural languages of technology

-Artists featured in this piece: Ivona Tau
+Artists featured in this piece: Ivona Tau, Niceaunties, Ana Maria Caballero, Yuqian Sun, and Gretchen Andrew.

 Ivona Tau